 Coinbase’s philosophy resembles that of the internet during its first years: the quest for a decentralized system where no country or entity dictates the rules.
 It is no surprise then that its mission is to help create an open financial system for everyone, a pretty ambitious goal in a market that already shows many competitors and where uncertainty regarding regulatory matters is a major issue.

 Real estate has become an attractive industry for FinTech to innovate.
 Opendoor has been part of this trend by developing a platform that helps its users simplify the process of buying and selling homes.
 Its ultimate goal is to empower individuals with the freedom to move.

-In the platform, users can put their homes for sale, buy a home, or trade-in theirs in exchange for another one.
+On the platform, users can put their homes for sale, buy a home, or trade in theirs in exchange for another one.
 Opendoor helps users establish the price, identify associated fees, and solve other questions that might pop up along the way.

 It currently operates in twenty cities across the U.S and was recognized as the most innovative company by Inman, one of the industry’s leading sources of real estate information.